Computer Science Majors

 Software Engineering Option (Major or Honours)

-Note: Being admitted to the Software Engineering option does not guarantee seats in the courses required by that option.
+Note: Being admitted to the Software Engineering option does not guarantee you a seat in the courses required by that option.

-Students who already have a specialization other than CPSC and wish to apply to the department should apply using the same application process as that for the Computer Science Major program.
+Students who already have a specialization other than Computer Science and wish to apply to the department should apply using the same application process as that for the Computer Science Major.

 Cognitive Systems: Computational Intelligence and Design

-The application process is the same as that for the Computer Science Major program.
-The Computational Intelligence and Design program is considered a Computer Science specialization.
+The application process is the same as that for the Computer Science Major as it is considered a computer science specialization.